 - FINE ARTS: Legos, painting, cooking, learning an instrument, woodworking, crafts

 Schedule family time?!
 YES!
 Even while quarantining with kids!

 Family time is about creating intentional moments during the day to connect so that you are present with one another.
 Create an ongoing movie marathon where you work your way through a series or theme each night or rotate through old board games and puzzles.

 In saying that, it’s equally important that you are intentional in taking breaks from each other as well.
 Have older kids that don’t nap?
 Schedule a daily “quiet time” where everyone has to play quietly in their rooms with the door closed for an hour.

 5. OPEN YOUR BIBLE

 Whether it’s as a family, part of your school lessons, or during your quiet time, use this opportunity to dig into your Bible.
 Don’t have one or not sure how to start studying your Bible?
-Check out my Bible Series which takes you through the basics.
-I am also working my way through a Lent study if you’d like to catch up and join me!
-It’s not too late!
+Check out my post which takes you through the basics.

 You’ve got this!